tenzir/tenzir/web/blog/tenzir-v4.19/index.md

 The format for pipelines matches the format for [Pipelines as Code][pipelines-as-code].

-Lastly, we recommend adding snippets to your package that show just how to use
+Lastly, we recommend adding snippets to your package that show how to use
 it:

 ```yaml {0} title="feodo/package.yaml [5/5]"